Down Like the Titanic: Development

 The episode was written by producer Molly Smith Metzler, and directed by Silver Tree.
 It was Smith Metzler's third writing credit, and Tree's first directing credit.

 Reception

 Viewers

 In its original American broadcast, "Down Like the Titanic" was seen by an estimated 1.00 million household viewers with a 0.33 in the 18–49 demographics.
 This means that 0.33 percent of all households with televisions watched the episode.
-This was a 8 percent increase in viewership from the previous episode, which was seen by an estimated 0.92 million household viewers with a 0.30 in the 18–49 demographics.
+This was an 8 percent increase in viewership from the previous episode, which was seen by an estimated 0.92 million household viewers with a 0.30 in the 18–49 demographics.